tristanpendergrass/idle-game/notes/Locations.md

 * Collect charms which drop only as a resource when exploring the location they're at
 * Collect charms which drop only when defeating monsters in the location.
 Or from a specific monster.
 * Gives you special seeds that need to be planted and then the fruits given to them.
+* Gives you equipment that you have to equip then defeat certain monsters

 #### Reward ideas:
 I think a nice balance would be four rewards per denizen, each a permanent buff: